 Qualification requirements for Trainers are updated from time to time.
 If you're already a qualified Trainer, get in touch with us to find out whether your qualification is up-to-date and whether you need to complete additional units.
 We offer a number of options for completing new units so that everyone can meet compliance regulations.

 This course prepares you to work as a Trainer and Assessor in the VET sector, an RTO, or a workplace training environment.
+It is also suitable for people who are experienced trainers and assessors but need to upgrade to be able to deliver and assess after April 1, 2019.

 After graduating, you might like to undertake further study in the TAE50116 Diploma of Vocational Education and Training.